Restoring Notre Dame: Rebuilding a Gothic Symbol After the Devastating Fire

 An interesting detail is that Notre Dame had already been the subject of a very complex restoration in the 19th century by the architect Eugene Viollet-le-Duc, considered the father of the New Gothic style.
 His was the idea of the spire, the half-timbered roof that complemented the forest, the gargoyles and various bronze sculptures, giving new life to the cathedral that had been abandoned and looted during the French Revolution.

-At first, the restorers entered into a debate about whether that cathedral converted by Viollet-le-Duc or the original one from the 12th century should be recovered, but the decision ended up being the one we know: Notre Dame has to return as it was, reborn. of his ashes.
+At first, the restorers entered into a debate regarding whether that cathedral converted by Viollet-le-Duc or the original one from the 12th century should be recovered, but the decision ended up being the one we know: Notre Dame has to return as it was, reborn. of his ashes.

 POINT OF VIEW